grschroder/prometheus-k8s/README.md

 Deployment of a prometheus server on a kubernetes cluster using persistent volume.

-**Change storageClassName on 'promserver-storage.yaml' to attach the fit your needs.**
+**Change storageClassName on 'promserver-storage.yaml' to fit your needs.**